homni-labs/feature-toggle/README.md

 | Enable / disable toggles | + | + | + | | |
 | Read toggles | + | + | + | + | + |

 > **Platform Admin** has unrestricted access to all projects.
-Other roles are scoped per project. **API Key** grants read-only access for SDK / machine integration.
+Other roles are scoped per project. **API Key** grants read-only access for machine integration.

 ---